 Dr. Ruzayqat main research is focused on Monte Carlo algorithms and data assimilation.
 In particular, he is working on particle filters, unbiased estimators, parameter estimation and Bayesian inference in discrete/continuous-time, linear/nonlinear, low/high dimensional hidden Markov models.
 In the past he worked on off-lattice kinetic Monte Carlo methods that are used to simulate atomic systems.

 Dr. Ruzayqat was a teaching associate for four years and a research assistant for a year and a half in the department of Mathematics at the University of Tennessee-Knoxville.
-He is teaching a graduate-level short course on continuous stochastic processes in the advanced probability class offered by KAUST.
+He taught a graduate-level short course on continuous stochastic processes in the advanced probability class offered by KAUST and graduate-level short course on stochastic filtering in high dimensions.

 Other publications and technical reports: